Time Bomb (Angel): Plot

 As Angel, Gunn, and Hamilton argue over how to handle the Fell Brethren case, Illyria grows increasingly disoriented and paranoid, culminating in a confrontation in which she effortlessly kills Angel, Lorne, Spike, and Wesley in a matter of seconds.
 At this point, the narrative switches to her point of view, and it is revealed that Illyria's disorientation has been caused by the fact that her excessive mystical energy has been sending her uncontrollably back and forth in time.

 Illyria again goes back in time to a point before she had killed the other characters, and she inadvertently begins taking Angel with her on her trips through time.
 Angel learns of the deaths of his friends and is horrified.
 After Illyria gives him advice about power, she explodes and likely decimates the continental shelf, but the explosion is so powerful it blasts Angel back in time to before Illyria killed everyone.
 This time, thanks to what Illyria told him, Angel is able to disrupt Illyria's attack and avoid the massacre.
-Illyria accuses Angel and Wesley of plotting to kill her with Wesley's massive ray gun, but Wesley reveals that the gun is not meant to kill her, but rather to disperse her excessive energy and thus prevent the fatal explosion.
-Spike briefly holds his own fighting Illyria until she uses her time control powers on him, giving Wesley the chance to activate the ray in time.
+Illyria accuses Angel and Wesley of plotting to kill her with Wesley's massive ray gun, the Mutari generator, but Wesley reveals that the gun is not meant to kill her, but rather to disperse her excessive energy and thus prevent the fatal explosion.
+Spike briefly holds his own fighting Illyria until she uses her time control powers on him, giving Wesley the chance to activate the Mutari generator in time.
 Illyria is left emotionally devastated by the resulting loss of some of her super powers.

 Angel returns his attention to the Fell Brethren case, and shocks Gunn by agreeing to represent the demons rather than the blithely naïve pregnant woman, having apparently taken Illyria's advice about power.